williamyang98/DAB-Radio/README.md

 ## TODO
 ### Optimisations
 - Make OFDM demodulator more performant
-    - Replace use of cosf and sinf in phase locked loop for fine freq compensation
+    - ~~Replace use of cosf and sinf in phase locked loop for fine freq compensation~~
     - Reduce overhead due to complex multiplication
 - Make DAB frame decoder more performant
     - Replace inefficient general viterbi decoder with the SPIRAL project's implementation found [here](https://www.spiral.net/software/viterbi.html).
 - Profile other parts of the code that are excessively slow
+- Error correction
+    - Use soft decision Viterbi decoding to improve error correction at low SNR
+    - Increase the traceback length of the Viterbi decoder (Not preferrable due to currently slow implementation)
+    - Determine how to use the firecode CRC16 in the AAC super frame to correct errors

 ### Features
 - Improve the basic radio GUI